Frequently Asked Questions

 Because we ship our paint with UPS, we are unable to deliver paint to a P.O.
 Box address.

 Yes we do, but during extreme weather bouts, we may delay shipping.
 If you live in a climate with temperatures above 110°F and near or below freezing (32°F), we recommend that you bring your paint inside your home as soon as possible (ideally within the hour of delivery!).
 For more information, contact [email protected]

 Our color samples are peel and stick swatches, and we deliver them right to your door!
-Better than a tiny paint chip, and cheaper and easier than messy sample pots, our large, re-positionable swatches make sampling colors a breeze!
+Better than a tiny paint chip, and cheaper and easier than messy sample pots, our large, re-positionable swatches make sampling colors a breeze.